lijiaqigreat/inhouse_poker/README.md

 ## Philosiphy

-1. Preserve interactions between players.
 1. Automate mundane tasks.

-1. Preserve interactions between players, such as how player push chips, how
+1. Instead of making it an app that people can play just by looking at their phones.
+We want to preserve face-to-face interactions between players.

 ## Setup